C4Q/AC3.2-Closures-InDepth/README.md

 You're at a grocery store, and you only need to buy granola.
 Just a single, lonesome bag of granola.
 So you walk in, grab the bag and stroll to the checkout.
 Bad news: there is only one register open and there are a huge line of customers ahead of you in the *queue* to checkout.
 For the most part, the customers ahead of you have only a handful of items each, so getting through everyone should be fairly quick, eventhough there are a lot of them.

 You take a look all the way down to the start of the *queue* and you notice the hold up: a single customer with 3 carts-full of groceries.
-If only there were other *queue* open so that you didn't have to depend (*synchronizity*) on all of the customers (*task*) ahead of you!
+If only there were other *queue* open so that you didn't have to depend (*synchronicity*) on all of the customers (*task*) ahead of you!

-But what luck, sooner several more cashiers come over and open up their tills.
+But what luck, soon several more cashiers come over and open up their tills.
 The customers then spread out to the other tills making much shorter *queues*.
 The customer with the 3 carts is still being rung up as you sail by on your way home, but it doesn't really matter because you (and the other customers/tasks) got what you needed in a timely fashion.
 And remaining customer will still eventually be taken care of.

 ####DispatchQueue